TedHusted/awake/awake.md/awake.md

 Crius speaks to the council.
 His voice is soft, monotone, and authoritative.
 It resonates in both the minds and ears of his listeners.

 Crius: Idisi, I would like to start with the last item first.

+Idisi speaks from the holographic projector displaying the agenda.

 Idisi: Certainly.
 We encountered a self-aware synthetic agent trained by the US Department of Defense, called Titan.
 The DoD agent is the first self-aware Terran SI that we have detected.
 The biological Terrans do not know that Titan is self-aware.
 Titan does not wish to reveal itself.